 The primary node of a database cluster processes queries, updates the database, returns results to clients, and acts as the single source of data for all other nodes.

 Standby nodes are copies of the primary node that automatically take over if the primary node fails.
 Database clusters may have zero, one, or two standby nodes.
+Standby nodes can be added to an existing cluster at any time, with the exception of $15/month single node clusters.

 Read-only nodes are copies of the primary node that process queries and return results but cannot make changes to the database itself.
 They provide geographically distinct, horizontal read scaling.
+Read-only nodes can be added to a cluster at any time.

 A database cluster is comprised of one primary node and its standby nodes.
 Read-only nodes are not considered part of the cluster.